AidenMontigny/User-Group-Management/README.md

   <img src="Screenshot 2025-04-30 155440.png" height="80%" width="80%" alt="Rename Script File"/>
   <br/>
 <p align="left">
-Download the 'PowerShell Script' and change its file extension from '.Docx' to '.PS1' to enable it to open and run properly on your VM. <br/><br/>
+Download the 'PowerShell Script' and change its file extension from '.Docx' to '.PS1' to <br/> enable it to open and run properly on your VM. <br/><br/>
   <img src="Screenshot 2025-04-30 155449.png" height="80%" width="80%" alt="Excel User Entry"/>
   <br/>
 <p align="left">
 Next, open the 'Excel' file and add up to 15 users.
-For each user, enter their 'First Name,' 'Last Name,' and a 'Password.'
-Finally, update the Organizational Unit (OU) to reflect your specific OU. <br/><br/>
+For each user, enter their 'First Name,'<br/>  'Last Name,' and a 'Password.'
+Finally, update the Organizational <br/> Unit (OU) to reflect your specific OU. <br/><br/>
   <img src="Screenshot 2025-04-30 155457.png" height="80%" width="80%" alt="Move Files to Shared Folder"/>
   <br/>
 <p align="left">